Updated from 2018 article.

 Discover wildflowers whilst exploring the 3 hiking trails in Cox Scrub Conservation Park, or try this 16.3km loop from WEA Ramblers’ Map Gallery through the Park and along laneways and through nearby Finnis Conservation Park.
 A delight for bushwalkers and birdwatchers, Cox Scrub Conservation Park is amongst one of the larger parks on the Fleurieu Peninsula.
 Beautiful open stands of stringy bark and banksia understory provide habitat for a range of birdlife, including New Holland honeyeaters, superb fairywren, and red-browed finch.
 You may spot wildlife among the low wooded hills, including the elusive southern brown bandicoot.

-Deep Creek Conservation Park between Victor Harbor and Cape Jervis
+Deep Creek National Park between Victor Harbor and Cape Jervis

 Here’s some more ideas of where to find some wildflowers when walking: